sanskrit/raw_etexts_english/blogs/manasataramgini/2017-06-05_the-two-squares-theorem.md

 +++
-title = "The two squaresxa0theorem"
+title = "The two squares theorem"

 +++
 I do not know who might have discovered this simple relationship first.